 @1 Corinthians 12 is positive on this subject.

-&#8220;By one Spirit are we all baptized into one body&#8221; (*verse* 13), one body in which the gifts are exercised; the exercise of these gifts, as well as the baptism itself of the Spirit, demonstrates that it is a question of a body on the earth.
+"By one Spirit are we all baptized into one body" (verse 13), one body in which the gifts are exercised; the exercise of these gifts, as well as the baptism itself of the Spirit, demonstrates that it is a question of 4 body on the earth.

-&#8220;God hath set some in the church; first, apostles; secondarily, prophets; thirdly, teachers, after that, miracles; then
+"God hath set some in the church; first, apostles; secondarily, prophets; thirdly, teachers, after that, miracles; then